Gypsy Rose Blanchard is pregnant

 On Tuesday, Blanchard made the announcement in a YouTube video titled “I’m Pregnant, My Journey So Far.”

-Blanchard stated she is due in January.
-She stated the being pregnant was “surprising” however that she and Urker are excited to enter parenthood.
+Blanchard mentioned she is due in January.
+She mentioned the being pregnant was “surprising” however that she and Urker are excited to enter parenthood.

-In keeping with PEOPLE, Blanchard beforehand was in a relationship with Urker earlier than she married Ryan Anderson.
+In line with PEOPLE, Blanchard beforehand was in a relationship with Urker earlier than she married Ryan Anderson.

-Blanchard was launched from jail in December 2023 after serving eight years for her position in her mom’s 2015 homicide.
+Blanchard was launched from jail in December 2023 after serving eight years for her function in her mom’s 2015 homicide.

 Blanchard is a sufferer of abuse and Munchausen by proxy, and her story has launched her into the nationwide highlight.
 She now’s an abuse activist and social media persona.